sebuelias/CS50_Notes/Week 4 - Memory/notes.md

 # CS50 Week 4 - Memory

+## C Under The Hood
+In the previous lessons, **Syntactic Sugar** was used to make the code easier to read for humans.
+We didn't see what was happening under the hood because we were still learning programming and programming concepts.
+But in this lesson we dive into that, and **Memory** is the topic covered.

+While it's still possible to write code using the Syntactic Sugar, knowing what really occurs makes the program easier to understand.
+We can avoid errors, bugs, unexpected results, and even worse when we know what's really going on.

 ## Values in Memory
 When accessing values, the program doesn't look for the value itself but instead where it's stored in memory.
 If you're comparing two of the exact same strings, but they're assigned to different variables, C is looking for their location in memory.
 This location is called the address, and because the variables are different the address is also different — C stores them in different parts of the memory.
 That's why you can't directly compare string a to string b.